-The principal activity of the Company is that of a venture capital trust.
+The principal activity of the Company is that of a Venture Capital Trust.
 It has been approved by H.M.
-Revenue & Customs ("HMRC") as a venture capital trust in accordance with Part 6 of the Income Tax Act 2007 and in the opinion of the Directors, the Company has conducted its affairs so as to enable it to continue to obtain such approval.
-In order to maintain its status under venture capital trust legislation, a VCT must comply on a continuing basis with the provisions of Section 274 of the Income Tax Act 2007 and further details of this can be found on page 46 of this Directors' report.
-As with previous years, formal approval for the year ended 31 December 2022 is subject to review should there be any subsequent enquiry under corporation tax self-assessment.
+Revenue & Customs ("HMRC") as a Venture Capital Trust in accordance with the Income Tax Act 2007 and, in the opinion of the Directors, the Company has conducted its affairs so as to enable it to continue to obtain such approval.
+In order to maintain its status under Venture Capital Trust legislation, a VCT must comply on a continuing basis with the provisions of Section 274 of the Income Tax Act 2007 and further details of this can be found on page 46 of this Directors' report.